runmachine-io/runmachine/README.md

 * A job scheduling system

-`runmachine` doesn't aim to provide some generation job/batch scheduling system.
+`runmachine` doesn't aim to provide some general job/batch scheduling system.
 If you need this kind of functionality, look at Kubernetes (it has a Job object that suits this use case) or Mesos.

 * A hypervisor or virtualization abstraction system